 Looking at the holdings for an inverse ETF isn’t very helpful, as it is mostly cash and other assets like derivatives.

 Another thing to note is that expense ratios can often cut into your long-term gains.
-They can also throw off the performance of the fund based on the fees you pay.
+They can also throw off the fund’s performance based on the fees you pay.

-But if you have a portfolio that has big tech stocks and other high-growth companies, shorting the NASDAQ-100 is a great strategy.
+But if you have a portfolio with big tech stocks and other high-growth companies, shorting the NASDAQ-100 is a great strategy.
 Not forever, but just until the next correction.

 Or maybe you find yourself bearish on blue-chip stocks in the Dow-30.
 Owing the 3X leveraged ETF SDOW can provide an excellent hedge if the Dow were to drop.

-Earlier this year, the Dow Jones fell for several weeks in a row.
+Earlier this year, the Dow Jones fell for several weeks.
 With a 3X leveraged inverse ETF like SDOW, you would have more than made up for the losses in your portfolio.

 This might seem like an advertisement for ProShares, but it’s not.
-They are just one of the ETF providers that offers a lot of inverse ETFs to its customers.
-SDOW isn’t as popular as SH or SQQQ, but if you own blue-chip stocks, it’s worth adding a small position in.
+They are just one of the ETF providers offering many inverse ETFs to its customers.
+SDOW isn’t as popular as SH or SQ, but it’s worth adding a small position if you own blue-chip stocks.

 What a mouthful this ETF is.
 This is an interesting inverse ETF play on the Chinese economy.
-Despite the volatility amongst Chinese ADRs over the past couple of years, CHAD hasn’t really taken advantage.
+CHAD hasn’t taken advantage despite the volatility amongst Chinese ADRs over the past couple of years.

 You would think a China-based inverse ETF would skyrocket as the economy hits multi-year lows.
 This isn’t really a recommendation but an example of a non-index fund inverse ETF.

-As far as investment strategies go, I would say buying inverse ETFs is fairly advanced.
-Being invested in the US stock market is a lucrative strategy in the long term
+Regarding investment strategies, I would say buying inverse ETFs is fairly advanced.
+Being invested in the US stock market is a lucrative strategy in the long term.

 But the short-term is filled with ups and downs, and investors who want to protect their portfolios from sudden crashes will want to equip themselves with some inverse ETFs.
-While inverse sector ETFs exist, it’s generally easier to just buy an inverse index ETF like SH, SQQQ, or SDOW.
+While inverse sector ETFs exist, buying an inverse index ETF like SH, SQQQ, or SDOW is generally easier.
 Owning a bit of each might just cover all of your bases!